-Sec.
+SEC.
 303. The Secretary shall undertake a study with respect to alternative approaches to managing the construction and operation of all civilian radioactive waste management facilities, including the feasibility of establishing a private corporation for such purposes.
 In conducting such study, the Secretary shall consult with the Director of the Office of Management and Budget, the Chairman of the Commission, and such other Federal agency representatives as may be appropriate.
-Such study shall be completed, and a report containing the results of such study shall be submitted to the Congress, within 1 year after the date of the enactment of this Act [enacted Jan.
-7, 1983].
-[42 U.S.C.
-10223]
+Such study shall be completed, and a report containing the results of such study shall be submitted to the Congress, within 1 year after the date of the enactment of this Act.

-OFFICE OF CIVILIAN RADIOACTIVE WASTE MANAGEMENT.
+OFFICE OF CIVILIAN RADIOACTIVE WASTE MANAGEMENT

-Sec.
-304. (a) Establishment.
-There hereby is established within the Department of Energy an Office of Civilian Radioactive Waste Management.
-The Office shall be headed by a Director, who shall be appointed by the President, by and with the advice and consent of the Senate, and who shall be compensated at the rate payable for level IV of the Executive Schedule under section 5315 of title 5, United States Code [5 U.S.C.
-5315].
+SEC.
+304. (a) ESTABLISHMENT.-There hereby is established within the Department of Energy an Office of Civilian Radioactive Waste Management.
+The Office shall be headed by a Director, who shall be appointed by the President, by and with the advice and consent of the Senate, and who shall be compensated at the rate payable for level IV of the Executive Schedule under section 5315 of title 5, United States Code.

-(b) Functions of Director.
-The Director of the Office shall be responsible for carrying out the functions of the Secretary under this Act [42 U.S.C.
-10101 et seq.], subject to the general supervision of the Secretary.
+(b) FUNCTIONS OF DIRECTOR.-The Director of the Office shall be responsible for carrying out the functions of the Secretary under this Act, subject to the general supervision of the Secretary.
 The Director of the Office shall be directly responsible to the Secretary.

-(c) Annual report to Congress.
-The Director of the Office shall annually prepare and submit to the Congress a comprehensive report on the activities and expenditures of the Office.
+(c) ANNUAL REPORT TO CONGRESS.-The Director of the Office shall annually prepare and submit to the Congress a comprehensive report on the activities and expenditures of the Office.

-(d) Annual audit by Comptroller General.
-The Comptroller General of the United States shall annually make an audit of the Office, in accordance with such regulations as the Comptroller General may prescribe.
+(d) AUDIT BY GAO.-If requested by either House of the Congress (or any committee thereof) or if considered necessary by the Comptroller General, the General Accounting Office shall conduct an audit of the Office, in accord with such regulations as the Comptroller General may prescribe.
 The Comptroller General shall have access to such books, records, accounts, and other materials of the Office as the Comptroller General determines to be necessary for the preparation of such audit.
-The Comptroller General shall submit to the Congress a report on the results of each audit conducted under this section.
+The Comptroller General shall submit a report on the results of each audit conducted under this section.